black-codher-bootcamp-2022-daly/unit-01-github-fundamentals-homework-suzi01/learned.md

 - git commands and
 - the purpose of source control.

+## Tricky parts

+- Mainly when to use which git command,specifically
+- clone and pull and fork

 I've managed to follow the content so far and look forward to future challenges!